spacetelescope/ullyses/README.md

 ### Timeseries Spectra HLSPs

-There are two main flavors of timeseries spectra: exposure level and sub-exposure level.
+There are two main flavors of [timeseries spectra](https://ullyses.stsci.edu/ullyses-data-description.html#TSS): exposure level and sub-exposure level.
 Exposure level timeseries spectra are essentially stacked individual 1D spectra.
 Sub-exposure level timeseries spectra are made from _split_ 1D spectra.
-That is, for time-tag data (COS and STIS UV data), exposures are broken down into even smaller time chunks.
+That is, for time-tag data (currently only COS/UV), exposures are broken down into even smaller time chunks, then stacked.

 #### HST Timeseries

 For HST, both exposure and sub-exposure timeseries spectra are created the same way.
-To create a timeseries spectrum, you must supply a configuration YAML file.
-The ULLYSES team has already created such files for all monitoring stars and recorded the optimal parameters in YAML files stored in the [ullyses-utils](https://github.com/spacetelescope/ullyses-utils/tree/main/utils/data/timeseries) repository.
+To create an HST timeseries spectrum, you must supply a configuration YAML file.
+The ULLYSES team has already created such files for the monitoring stars (V-TW-HYA, V-BP-TAU, V-RU-LUP, V-GM-AUR) and recorded the optimal parameters in YAML files stored in the [ullyses-utils](https://github.com/spacetelescope/ullyses-utils/tree/main/utils/data/timeseries) repository.
 You may use the ULLYSES YAML files as input, or supply your own, but they must conform to the format outlined here.
 TODO- ADD LINK TO TEMPLATE FILE

+**WARNING:** To create the HST timeseries spectra, individual split exposures must be created and calibrated.
+This process can be very time-consuming, taking up to several hours on some systems.

 Once you have a YAML file, you create the timeseries spectrum like so:
 ```